Consecutive Bachelor of Education Admissions

-To be eligible for consideration applicants must meet our requirements in each of the following three areas:
+To be eligible for consideration applicants must meet our requirements in each of the three areas:

 All applicants are required to give evidence of their oral and written proficiency in English.
 This requirement can be satisfied with one of the following criteria:

-For further information, please refer to the website section on English Language Proficiency Requirement for Consecutive Initial Teacher Education Programs.
+For details, go to English Language Proficiency Requirement for Consecutive Initial Teacher Education Programs.

 Applicants must hold an approved degree from a university (or other degree-granting post-secondary institution) whose accreditation is acceptable to the University of Toronto with at least a "B" range average in 15 full-year courses (or equivalent in half courses).
 This degree must be conferred not later than the fall convocation in the year of registration at OISE.